noah-white-8/MIPS/README.md

 ### Notes
 - VHDL/MyMIF.mif is currently the file used for RAM memory initialization and contains the instructions to be executed.
 Functionality can be verified through simulation

-- This project is still under development and may not function as intended at this point in time